Career Educator with PhD in Transpersonal Counseling

 M.A.T., M.Div., RYT-500

 Rachel is a globally minded educator who was born in Worthington, OH.
-She received her Bachelor of Science in Early Childhood Education from Baldwin Wallace University in 2013.
+She received her Bachelor of Science in Early Childhood Education (B.S.Ed) from Baldwin Wallace University in 2013.
 Rachel started her educational career in Green Bay, WI.
 From there she taught in Frederick, Maryland, Nairobi, Kenya, and Washington, D.C.
-While teaching in DC Public Schools, Rachel pursued her Master of Arts in Teaching (M.A.T.) from Trinity Washington University in 2017.
-After graduation, she served as an adjunct professor for Early Childhood Education courses at Trinity Washington.
+While teaching in DC Public Schools, Rachel pursued her Master of Arts in Teaching (M.A.T.) from Trinity Washington University.
+After graduation in 2017, she served as an adjunct professor for Early Childhood Education courses at Trinity Washington.

 In 2019, Rachel was awarded the Henry Ford Innovation Nation Teacher of the Year award and traveled to Uganda to train as an academic coach.
 She was in the Bwindi school district teaching and learning Limited Resource Teacher Training (LRTT).
 The program involved researching, modeling, sharing, and reflecting on culturally appropriate pedagogy with government officials, administrators, and educators.

 In alignment with her passion for art, technology, and creative expression with young children, Rachel began her artist in residency (weekend-edition) at The GIANT Room in New York City in 2022.
-Current art projects can be found on Rachel's Etsy page.
+Current art projects can be found on Rachel's Etsy page, EnergeticEducation.